 Taking your time can actually save you time.

-Don’t forget to account for set-up and finishing your weaving as well.
+Do not forget to account for set-up and finishing your weaving as well.
 Warping a floor loom is notorious for taking a lot of time and finishing your ends can be tedious, but set up and finishing are both essential parts of the weaving process.
 Just know that there are certain finishing techniques that take less time, it all just depends on what you want for your weaving.

 Even Experienced Weavers Struggle With Selvedges